 Electrical Apprenticeship Programs: Options and Requirements

-Electrical apprenticeship programs are available through electrical contracting companies and associations.
-Electrical apprenticeship programs pay students to learn the skills and techniques required to become a licensed electrician.
+Electrical apprenticeship programs are available through private organizations and vocational schools.
+Students may receive entry-level pay while learning the skills required to become a licensed electrician.
 To learn more about the requirements and options available in electrical apprenticeship programs, read on.

 Related to Electrical Apprenticeship Programs: Options and Requirements